 IDAHOBIT: IEU Chapter Materials

-The International Day Against Homophobia, Biphobia, Interphobia and Transphobia (IDAHOBIT) will be held on 17 May 2024.
+The International Day Against Homophobia, Biphobia, Interphobia and Transphobia (IDAHOBIT) will be held on 17 May.
+As the day falls on a Saturday this year, we are encouraging members to participate in IDAHOBIT activities on Monday, 19 May 2025.

 Although there have been some significant wins and milestones for the LGBTQIA+ community in recent years, the unfortunate reality is that there is still work to do.